rdkcentral/firebolt-certification-suite/cypress/fixtures/README.md

 - fireboltMocks: Contains FireboltMock keys which is used to override the default response or set the responses.
 - modules: Contains json files in the format of <moduleName.json> where required content/parameters are present.
 - objects:
-  **validationObjects**: Contains json files in the format of <moduleName.json> where required validation objects are present.
+  **validationObjects**: Contains json files where required validation json objects are present.
   **errorObjects**: Contains error objects for validating negative scenario parameters.
-  It contains two json files as : errorContent.json and errorSchemaObject.json, where the errorSchemaObject.json contains validation functions for validating error coming as response.
-These objects contains validation array and error type which is provided in errorContent.json. errorContent.json contains errorMessages and errorCodes for each error types.
+It contains two json files as : errorContent.json and errorSchemaObject.json.
+Error response is validated against the schema present in errorSchemaObject.json. errorContent.json contains error Messages and error Codes for different error types.
   **moduleReqId**: Contains scenario name and requirement ID for test cases.
 - apiObjectContext.json: Contains the context value.
 - censorData.json: Contains methods and fields that need to be censored..